Corcoran Photojournalism (CPJ)

 To be announced.

 CPJ 6025.
-PJ Sem II: Theories of Change/ New Forms of Radical Photography.
+Photojournalism Seminar II: Theories of Change/ New Forms of Radical Photography.
 3 Credits.

-In questioning how photographers collaborate with NGO's, policy makers, community activists and many others, this course will examine if and how creative work can radicalize civic institutions like the press, citizenship and even government toward greater justice and equity.
-With a focus on three arenas examined through visual arts: violence, the environment and global equity; the class will present students with a comprehensive window into the discourse and practice(s) of socially engaged art, film, and photography.
-Through critical discussions, field trips, and visiting artists, the class will create a blueprint and staging ground for students to activate these ideas within their own areas of interest.
+In questioning how photographers collaborate with NGO's, policy makers, community activists and many others, this course examines if and how creative work can radicalize civic institutions like the press, citizenship and even government toward greater justice and equity.
+With a focus on three arenas examined through visual arts: violence, the environment and global equity; the class presents students with a comprehensive window into the discourse and practice(s) of socially engaged art, film, and photography.
+Through critical discussions, field trips, and visiting artists, the class creates a blueprint and staging ground for students to activate these ideas within their own areas of interest.

 CPJ 6050.
 Advanced Multimedia Lab I. 3 Credits.

 In this intensive, required course all MA in CPJ students are immersed in the basics of audio collection and production, integration of still images into audio timelines, video techniques and post-production.
 Three projects are completed through the course of the semester and grow increasingly complex.
 Final projects are published on a webpage conceived by the student.

 CPJ 6060.
 Advanced Multimedia Lab II: Editing and Production.
 3 Credits.

 CPJ 6100.
 Research, Reporting, and Writing: Contemporary Journalism Practice.
 3 Credits.